Torrontés

 Salta-Cafayate-Torrontes-Vineyards-Argentina-Chris-Ford

 The vineyards in Cafayate in the Salta Province are stunning in the late spring (January in Argentina!).
-By Chris Ford.
+Photo by Chris Ford.

-If you really get into this wine, you’ll learn that Torrontés is actually a group of three distinct varieties: Torrontés Riojano, Torrontés Sanjuanino and Torrontés Mendocino.
-All varieties are native to South America and are a natural cross between the Mission grape (País, a red grape) and the sweet Muscat of Alexandria grape (also known as Zibbibo).
+If you really get into this wine, you’ll learn that it refers to three genetically distinct grape varieties: Torrontés Riojano, Torrontés Sanjuanino, and Torrontés Mendocino.
+All varieties are native to South America and are a natural cross between the Mission grape (also known as País, a red grape) and the sweet Muscat of Alexandria grape (also known as Zibibbo).

-Of the three varieties, the most popular (and most delicious) is the Torrontés Riojano grape, which grows dominantly in the northern region of Salta, Argentina.
-The other areas of Mendoza and La Rioja produce a lot of Torrontés wines with the other varieties of Torrontés Sanjuanino and Torrontés Mendocino, and these tend to be much simpler in aroma and taste and often made in a sweet style.
+Of the three varieties, the most popular (and expressive) is the Riojano grape, which grows dominantly in the northern region of Salta, Argentina.
+The other areas of Mendoza and La Rioja produce a significant amount of Torrontés wines, along with the other varieties, such as Sanjuanino and Torrontés Mendocino.
+These tend to be simpler in aroma and taste, often made in a sweet style.

 Written byMadeline Puckette